jbj-ph/COLL199sp18/README.md

 ## High-Level Schedule

+9/5			Introductions
-1/31 or 2/1		Digital identity; a Domain of One's Own; Portfolios <br />
+9/12			Digital identity; a Domain of One's Own; Portfolios <br />
-2/7 or 2/8		Liberal arts & the job market: fears, fantasies, realities<br />
+9/19			Liberal arts & the job market: fears, fantasies, realities<br />
-2/14 or 2/15		NO CLASS: Douglass Day<br />
-2/21 or 2/22		What Is a Domain<br />
+9/26			What Is a Domain<br />
-2/28 or 3/1		Understanding the Web<br />
+10/3			Understanding the Web<br />
-3/7 or 3/8		NO CLASS: FemBot Wikipedia Edit-a-thon<br />
-3/14 or 3/15		NO CLASS: Spring Break<br />
-3/21 or 3/22		Copyright, Fair Use, Creative Commons<br />
+10/10			Copyright, Fair Use, Creative Commons<br />
-3/28 or 3/29		Data Ownership and Usage<br />
+10/17			Data Ownership and Usage<br />
-4/4 or 4/5		Representation	<br />
+10/24			Representation	<br />
-4/11 or 4/6		Style<br />
+10/31			Style<br />
+11/7			Workshop<br />
+11/14			Workshop<br />
-4/18 or 4/19		Workshop<br />
+11/21			Workshop<br />
+11/28			NO CLASS: Thanksgiving<br />
-4/25 or 4/26		Workshop<br />
+12/5			Workshop<br />
-5/11			All work needs to be finished by 11.59PM on this date<br />
+12/19			All work needs to be finished by 11.59PM on this date<br />

 ## More Detailed Schedule + Assignments

-1/31 or 2/1		Please read [How Facebook Figures Out Everyone You've Ever met](https://gizmodo.com/how-facebook-figures-out-everyone-youve-ever-met-1819822691) and this article on ["13 Right Now: This Is What It Is like to Grow Up in an Age of Likes, LOLs, and Longing](http://www.washingtonpost.com/sf/style/wp/2016/05/25/2016/05/25/13-right-now-this-is-what-its-like-to-grow-up-in-the-age-of-likes-lols-and-longing/).
+9/12		Please read [How Facebook Figures Out Everyone You've Ever met](https://gizmodo.com/how-facebook-figures-out-everyone-youve-ever-met-1819822691) and this article on ["13 Right Now: This Is What It Is like to Grow Up in an Age of Likes, LOLs, and Longing](http://www.washingtonpost.com/sf/style/wp/2016/05/25/2016/05/25/13-right-now-this-is-what-its-like-to-grow-up-in-the-age-of-likes-lols-and-longing/).
 If you have a minute, you might also listen to this podcast episode, in which [Reply All tries to figure out why everyone thinks Facebook is spying on us with our microphones](https://gimletmedia.com/episode/109-facebook-spying/).
 For the two posts, please use Hypothes.is (explained above) to leave at least one comment, and to reply to someone else's.